exo-archives/aio-ecm-dms/README.txt

 	* [ECM-3159] - In FE cannot select the "*:" role when assigning permission to a group
 	* [ECM-3242] - Unexpected customer work
 	* [ECM-3220] - Change style of <A> tag to be sure that it is "visible" by default

+	* [ECM-3073] - Can not delete drive
+	* [ECM-3398] - No validate argument for calendar fields
+	* [ECM-1160] - Errors relate to restore version function
+	* [ECM-2003] - [Unknown error] when import File Plan has child node
+	* [ECM-2347] - Error in displaying [Advanced Search] when add more constraints
+	* [ECM-2545] - Illegal char in path entry
+	* [ECM-2711] - The org.exoplatform.services.workflow.impl.bonita.WorkflowServiceContainerImpl
+		doesn't release properly the resources stored into the ThreadLocal
+	* [ECM-2949] - Migrate from ECM 2.0.x
+	* [ECM-2961] - Rename "rss-enable"
+	* [ECM-3113] - View tasks that are active
+	* [ECM-3164] - Error while trying to create an exo:ReloadBPAction
+	* [ECM-3166] - Make sure finished task appear in Bonita
+	* [ECM-3168] - Should see a dialog form in second tab when disapproving a document (content-validation)
+	* [ECM-3165] - Make sure WF Portlets pages appear in the navigation when --enable-workflow option is used
+	* [ECM-3169] - Cannot trigger the workflow in validation-requests folder
+	* [ECM-3305] - French translation is incomplete
+	* [ECM-3401] - the method UIDialogForm.executeScript contains an incoherent test
+	* [ECM-3428] - Allocate more space when the name of a column is too long
+	* [ECM-3413] - The parameter "multiValues" doesn't work with the field "Action"
+	* [ECM-1656] - IE6: Can not display uploaded image of Sample node
+	* [ECM-2085] - Filter is not exactly
+	* [ECM-3324] - Dependency on pc 2.0 hardcoded in
+	* [ECM-3310] - Display bug on the File Explorer when we choose the "Dutch" language
+	* [ECM-3414] - Cannot save after uploading a file whose name contains a forbidden character like '&'
+	* [ECM-3419] - paginator of search in sites explorer--> display not good
+	* [ECM-3406] - Show a clear error message when a user has not enough rights to access to one of all the available dialog templates
+	* [ECM-3429] - typos in parameter getters in ScriptPlugin.java
+	* [ECM-3430] - File Explorer does not render correctly
+	* [ECM-3347] - Mistake text with message to confirm delete.
+	* [ECM-3399] - Calendar fields should not be hidden by default

 ** Improvement
 	* [ECM-3300] - Automaticaly redirected to the 1st page after removing an element not located on the 1st page